UNMC CAHP Campaign for Nebraska SummaryMarch 2015

-The Campaign for Nebraska was the UNMC School of Allied Health Professions’ first opportunity to participate in a university-wide capital campaign.
-The School’s accomplishments include:
+The Campaign for Nebraska was the UNMC College of Allied Health Professions’ first opportunity to participate in a university-wide capital campaign.
+The College’s accomplishments include:

 - Over $4,009,000 was raised.

 - Charles R. O’Malley Chair of Radiation Science Technology Education

 - M. Patricia & James W. Leuschen Professorship for Advancing Research in the Allied Health Sciences

 - Karen Linder Distinguished Professorship for Women’s Health